 If within 120 days of the deadline of July 15, you think you’d be able to pay off your balance, you won’t have to pay any fees to set up your agreement.
 If not, you’ll pay a modest fee for setting up a direct debit with the IRS, which could come out to less if your earning capacity is low.

 An offer in compromise is an agreement to settle your tax debt with the IRS for less than what you owe.
 This option has existed for years and is not exclusive to the current crisis.
 Unfortunately, it is also worth noting that it is extremely difficult to qualify for.

 Essentially, for the IRS to accept an offer in compromise, you need to prove that paying your tax debt in full will cause undue financial hardship, or that you truly don’t have the means to pay it.
 In addition, your offer will have to be reasonable.
 For instance, if you owe the IRS $8,000, it is highly unlikely that they’d accept $1,000.
 But if you offer to cover half, the IRS might agree given the right circumstances.

 Bear in mind that a layoff being caused by COVID-19 may not be a valid reason for failing to pay your tax bill in full.
 Though unemployment rates are at an all-time high right now, many people are only temporarily without a paycheck, so be cautious when trying to point to the crisis as a reason to clear out some of your debt.

-Speak with one of our McAllen CPAs Today
+Speak with our McAllen CPA Today

 Owing taxes in the middle of a pandemic is not ideal.
 If you’re in this situation, there is no need to panic.
-Instead, with the guidance of our skilled CPAs, you can explore your financial options and see what would make the most sense for your unique circumstances.
+Instead, with the guidance of our skilled CPA, you can explore your financial options and see what would make the most sense for your unique circumstances.